 - Clean your nasal passages with saline solution.
 Since this is just salt and sterile water applied to the nose for cleaning, you can continue longer than five days.

-The next time you find yourself frustrated and wondering why you can’t breathe well through your nose.
-Make an appointment at Northern Valley and see if you’re suffering from a nasal obstruction or Chronic Sinusitis.
+The next time you find yourself frustrated and wondering why you can’t breathe well through your nose, make an appointment at Northern Valley Allergy, Asthma, and Sinus to see if you’re suffering from a nasal obstruction or sinusitis.
 Treatment can help improve symptoms and restore normal breathing.
 Schedule your visit today.